icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 1.3 of the  RDAP_Technical_Implementation_Guide_2_1:

-1. If the scheme of the URI to be tested is "https", verify that SSLv2 and SSLv3 are not offered by the RDAP server.
+1. Test case [-20200](#id-testCase-20200){ #id-testCase-20200 }: If the scheme of the URI to be tested is "https", verify that SSLv2 and SSLv3 are not offered by the RDAP server.
 ``` json
 {
   "code": -20200,